storageos/storageos.github.io/_docs/install/prerequisites/nbd.md

 ---
 layout: guide
-title: StorageOS Docs - Performance
+title: StorageOS Docs - Network Block Device
 anchor: install
-module: install/prerequisites/performance
+module: install/prerequisites/nbd
 ---

-# Performance enhancements
+# Network Block Device

 NBD (Network Block Device) is a default Linux kernel module that allows block devices to be run in userspace.
 It is not a requirement for StorageOS to run,